-My understanding and definition of love has surpassed the twitterpated feelings of a 20-year-old.
+My understanding and definition of love have surpassed the twitterpated feelings of a 20-year-old.
 It has evolved into the maturely rooted foundation of my relationships today.
-It was not a piece of knowledge magically appearing after researching for a paper in college but wisdom I’ve gained as I’ve lived much like the Giving Tree – serving, sacrificing, changing, and giving all in the name of love.
+It was not a piece of knowledge magically appearing after researching for a paper in college but the wisdom I’ve gained as I’ve lived much like the Giving Tree – serving, sacrificing, changing, and giving all in the name of love.

 How do you find ways to give to others?